What is a basal cell carcinoma?

 - Pain or itching

-Side effects and complications of radiotherapy include:
+Side effects and complications with the use of PDT include:

 - Late development of new BCCs, or BCC recurrence